lando-tech/nvim_config/README.md

 ## Custom Keybindings
 Keybindings:
-1. 'Leader("\\")'r sends Python script directly to repl and opens a repl inside of Neovim
+1. '''<Leader> r''' sends Python script directly to repl and opens a repl inside of Neovim
-2. Leader("\\")rl sends Lua script to the Lua-language-server
-3. Trying to integrate a function to open Cargo and compile rust projects as well.
+2. Trying to integrate a function to open Cargo and compile rust projects as well.
-4. There are numerous other bindings for Nvim Tree and Autocomplete, just take a look at the comments inside of keybindings.lua.
+3. There are numerous other bindings for Nvim Tree and Autocomplete, just take a look at the comments inside of keybindings.lua.

 ## Custom Plugins
 Plugins:
-1. 'wbthomason/packer.nvim'
+1. 'folke/lazy.nvim'
 2. 'neovim/nvim-lspconfig'
 3. 'nvim-lua/plenary.nvim'
 4. 'L3MON4D3/LuaSnip'